IIIF/api/source/api/content-state/0.2/index.md

 * spatial or temporal fragment of a Canvas
 * spatial or temporal point on a Canvas

-The Annotation must contain enough information about dereferenceable resources to show the content in context.
+The Annotation must contain enough information about de-referenceable resources to show the content in context.
 For example, a Canvas is often not enough information for a viewer to show the intended view; the Manifest the Canvas is part of needs to be declared so that the client can load that Manifest first, and then find the Canvas within it.

 ### 2.2 Form of Annotation